shobhit-kmr/blog-web/README.md

-# blog-web
+# blogwebsite
-I developed this blog website using these some languages like html, CSS, JS , AJAX, PHP, MYSQL etc .
+a simple blog webiste user can be post a blog , delete and edit the post.